-Daucus carota – Wild Carrot or Queen Anne’s Lace as it is more commonly known – has been classified as a noxious weed in some parts of the US.
-It is seen in parts of the Okanagan too, often along highways, and is just beginning to emerge along with other more welcome plants.
-It spreads readily by seed and it has been estimated that each plant may produce from 1,000 to 40,000 seeds!
-It can compete with natural grasses and other plant species, as well it may be mildly toxic to livestock.
+Daucus Carota – Wild Carrot or Queen Anne’s Lace as it is more commonly known – has been classified as a noxious weed in some parts of the US.
+It is seen in parts of the Okanagan and along highways.
+It is just beginning to emerge along with other more welcome plants.
+It spreads readily by seed and has been estimated to produce from 1,000 to 40,000 seeds!
+It can compete with natural grasses and other plant species and may be mildly toxic to livestock.
 It is believed that if consumed in large enough quantities, it can taint cow’s milk.

 Common Name: Wild Carrot or Queen Anne’s Lace